Claire Rafferty (footballer): Great Britain Olympic

 In June 2012 Rafferty was named in the 18–player Great Britain squad for the 2012 London Olympics.

 Retirement

 Rafferty now makes regular media appearances.
 In the summer immediately following her retirement, Rafferty made numerous television and radio appearances as a pundit during the 2019 FIFA Women's World Cup.

 In July 2019, Rafferty returned to Chelsea in a commercial role.
 Chelsea Commercial Director, Chris Townsend OBE commented on Rafferty's "extensive experience in elite-level sport combined with her business and analytical skills accumulated working at an investment bank" which made her an important asset to the club.

 Personal life

+Rafferty attended Colfe's School until 2008.
 She studied economics at Loughborough University, and graduated in 2011.
 As well as her football commitments she is a part-time Analyst at Deutsche Bank.
 During the 2015 FIFA Women's World Cup, Rafferty was named 43rd in the ZOO Magazine "Hot 101" issue.

+Rafferty married her partner Erica Cleary on 13 September 2025 after getting engaged in May 2023.